LimitedKeys/mockmacro/readme.md

     MOCK_3ARG(uint32_t, test, int, int, int);

-The return value can be set at runtime using:
+The retutn value can be set at runtime using:

     test_return_value